Interview by Meritxell Rosell

-The dreamer is still asleep also reflects on how different places and locations make us feel and behave; and the other way around, what is the impact of human existence in the places we inhabit?
-These situationists concepts are quite central in Rimbaud’s extensive body of work.
-Situationist International was a mid 20th-century avant-garde international organisation of artists, political theorists, writers and poets who aimed to break down the barriers between culture and everyday life, emphasizing concepts such as unitary urbanism and psychogeography.
+The dreamer is still asleep and also reflects on how different places and locations make us feel and behave; and the other way around; what is the impact of human existence in the places we inhabit?
+These situationist concepts are quite central in Rimbaud’s extensive body of work.
+Situationist International was a mid-20th-century avant-garde international organisation of artists, political theorists, writers and poets who aimed to break down the barriers between culture and everyday life, emphasizing concepts such as unitary urbanism and psychogeography.

 Aside from his own music productions, Rimbaud, throughout his career, has worked with numerous cutting-edge practitioners.
 He has collaborated with dance companies and choreographer Wayne MacGregor (Qualia (2004), a commission by the Royal Opera House), with fashion designer Hussein Chalayan (composing the music for his 2012 Paris collection) and a morgue in Paris (Salles Des Départs (2001)).
 Musical collaborators have included Mike Kelley (Esprits de Paris, 2001, a sound project on ghosts and haunted Paris locations for the Pompidou Centre), Carsten Nicolai (Alva Noto), Brian Ferry, Laurie Anderson and Wire’s Colin Newman.
-More recently we’ve seen him working with Gazelle Twin and the Haxan Cloak.
+More recently, we’ve seen him working with Gazelle Twin and the Haxan Cloak.

-A most recent collaboration, Vex (2017), brought together Rimbaud with Stephen Chance and Wendy de Silva, an architectural duo based in London, known for collaborating with a diverse set of artists from other disciplines such as dancers and photographers.
-Vex, an architectural (house) design is inspired by Vexations (1893), an infamous composition by Erik Satie in which a page long piano figure is repeated 840 times and was not published within his lifetime.
+A most recent collaboration, Vex (2017), brought together Rimbaud with Stephen Chance and Wendy de Silva, an architectural duo based in London, known for collaborating with a diverse set of artists from other disciplines, such as dancers and photographers.
+Vex, an architectural (house) design, is inspired by Vexations (1893), an infamous composition by Erik Satie in which a page-long piano figure is repeated 840 times and was not published within his lifetime.
 Scanner was commissioned to compose a piece inspired by the house and Satie’s Vexations that could be played in the house once complete.

 The sense of the relevance of the role of places and locations and the resonance of those who once inhabited them unveils prominently apparent throughout the artist’s prolific body of work.
 In Rimbaud is cities like Paris or London, haunted houses, hospitals, cemeteries or more abstract ideas of private and public spaces.
-With hauntological creative projections, Rimbau’s able to make us look straight into the future infused with the past cointained in our present.
+With hauntological creative projections, Rimbau’s able to make us look straight into the future infused with the past contained in our present.

 You are an experimental music composer and artist with work exploring sound, space and image.
-With a long trajectory, as since 1991 you’ve been intensely producing sonic art, concerts, installations and recordings.
+With a long trajectory, as since 1991, you’ve been intensely producing sonic art, concerts, installations and recordings.
 There is also a prominent twist on technology in unconventional ways in your practice (your professional name, Scanner, actually comes from your use of police scanners in live performances).
 For those that are not familiar with your work, could you tell us how and when did the interest in sound and technology come about?

 I’ve been recording since I was around 10 or 11 years old.
-We had a cheap 1970s tape recorder at home and I used to record TV shows like Spiderman on it so I could listen to them later on, as VHS tape recorders had yet to be invented!
+We had a cheap 1970s tape recorder at home, and I used to record TV shows like Spiderman on it so I could listen to them later on, as VHS tape recorders had yet to be invented!
 Then I realised I could record our birthdays, holidays, Christmas time, trips on the school bus, etc.

 So I began using these live voices and recordings inside the music I was producing and adopted the name of the machine I was using to create the work, so in some ways not that far from where I first began at home recording the family and school friends.